GSFF

 Grill Outdoors

 Don’t heat up the house with the stove or oven.
-Cook your meals on the grill or smoker outside and save money, electricity, and keep the house cool and at a lower temperature.
+Cook your meals on the grill or smoker outside and save money, and electricity, and keep the house cool and at a lower temperature.

 Living in Texas it’s hot A LOT.
 Since the kids have moved out, I choose to cook veggies once a week for the week, and Hubby smokes and grills out our meats each night – so, we rarely fire up the stove.